wying3/how-to-run-tnf-cverifier-preflight-using-dci/README.md

     cpu: 2
     memory: 4Gi
 ```
-**Note:** serviceAccount name and namespace must be used on step when add SCC privileged
+**Note:** serviceAccount name and namespace must be used same name on step when add SCC privileged.

 - **Create Namespace and add SCC to SA user as priviledge**
 ```diff